B3ns44d/Movie_List-MERN/README.md

 ## DEMO
 **You can visit the demo version of this project using this [link](https://b3ns44d-list.herokuapp.com/)**

+**NOTE:** This is only the beta version of the website, it is not the final product and I have some things to add and I have not finished pushing/listing all my movies and series to the API ...

 ![enter image description here](https://media.giphy.com/media/l0MYzEB9J8qPOnER2/giphy.gif)
 ## ❤ Funding 🔝
 **If you want to support me to do more projects and develop myself, I would be grateful to you**